Russia TNT plant blast leaves at least 79 injured

 A still image taken from video footage shows smoke rising from the site of a blast at an explosives plant in the town of Dzerzhinsk, Nizhny Novgorod Region, Russia, on Saturday.
 Photograph: Elena Sorokina/Reuters

-Russia’s health ministry said 38 employees at the plant and 41 local residents sought treatment after the blast.
-It said 15 are in hospital, with one in serious condition.

-The blast broke windows at about 200 residences near the plant, according to reports.
+The health ministry said 15 of the injured were taken to hospitals, mostly with fragment wounds.
+One of them, a woman, suffered a severe injury.

+Local authorities declared a state of emergency in Dzerzhinsk and three neighbouring settlements, Russian agencies said.

-Dmitry Krasnov, deputy governor of the region that includes Dzerzhinsk, said earlier on state TV that two people were missing in the blast, although this has not yet been confirmed. – Associated Press
+A local deputy governor told Rossiya 24 TV channel that two people were missing after the blasts but later he said this the information had not been confirmed.

+Dzerzhinsk is close to the city of Nizhny Novgorod, about 400km east of Moscow.
+Founded in Soviet times, the Kristall scientific institute is one of the major Russian developers of explosives technology for military and civilian use.
+The plant is part of Russia’s Rostec, a state conglomerate which has been affected by Western sanctions over Russian policy towards Ukraine.

+A section of the building where the blasts occurred was partially destroyed and a fire broke out at the facility, where explosives and ammunition, including aerial bombs, were stored, Russian news agencies said.